 I want to start off by saying that it’s entirely up to you and your personal circumstances if you choose to continue trading during the lockdown.
 Where you live, the R rate locally and your personal commitments, circumstances, and beliefs will direct you in your decision about this.
 You may also want to consider what financial support may be available to you if you don’t trade… The purpose of this blog is to inform you of what the regulations and government guidance are and help you look at your business operating processes you should you decide to continue trading at this time.

 According to the Government website, all non-essential retail outlets should close but can remain open for delivery to customers and click-and-collect.
-They have also said that anyone who can work effectively from home should do so.
-In terms of travel, the advice is you should look to reduce the number of journeys you make but you can still travel for a number of reasons including travelling to education, essential shopping and work if it cannot be done from home.
+They have also said that everyone who can remain at home should do so and only leave for essential reasons.
+In terms of travel, the advice is you should look to reduce the number of journeys you make but you can still travel for a number of reasons including, essential shopping, healthcare and work if it cannot be done from home.
 As always the Government guidance is open to interpretation, and changes frequently, so you should always check with your local trading standards!

 So what does this mean for you and your balloon business?
 Well, essentially my interpretation of this (and it is just my interpretation) is that you can continue trading on a contactless delivery or click and collect basis.
 You should where possible work from home to reduce your need to travel to and from shop premises.
 Customers can collect using click and collect processes and contactless deliveries can go ahead.
 Of course, in order to do so, you need to make your business Covid-secure and you need to put sensible practices in place to reduce the risk of spreading the infection.
 You should also get clarification from your local council/trading standards that this is the case in your area.